Fossil Hunting Parks in Ohio

 Caesar Creek State Park Fossils

-While you can’t use tools, and need a permit to collect at the visitors center, there are an abundance of fossils- mostly ocean going items like trilobites, brachiopods, corals, bryozoans, gastropods, cephalopods and Crinoids.
+While you can’t use tools, and need a permit to collect at the visitors center, there are an abundance of fossils- mostly ocean going items like trilobites, brachiopods, corals, bryozoans, gastropods, cephalopods, and Crinoids.

 Caesar Creek State Park Page